 This study identified a total of 94 non-U.S. companies that have not adopted a code of ethics for their principal officers, and examine their financial and corporate governance characteristics as wells as the effect of having no ethics code on their financial performance.
-It is puzzling why these companies have not adopted such a code given that it is relatively easy for the board of directors (BOD) and the chief executive officer (CEO) of these firms to adopt a code that follows "best practices" exemplified by prominent companies such as Johnson & Johnson.
+It is puzzling why these companies have not adopted such a code given that it is relatively easy for the board of directors (BOD) and the chief executive officer (CEO) of these firms to adopt a code that follows "best practices" exemplified by prominent companies such as Johnson &

+Johnson.
 Marnburg (2000) posits that a corporate code of ethics serves to challenge individuals to ethical behavior and maintain an environment that fosters ethical conduct.
 Gilley et al. (2010) assert that the development and the implementation of a code of ethics require strong support and commitment from the CEO and the BOD.
 Consequently, not adopting such a code could be perceived by investors as a lack of ethical commitment of the CEO and the BOD.
 Such investor perception could potentially have negative effects on the firm's value.
 This leads to the following two questions.

 - 1. What are significant characteristics of these companies that have no code of ethics? - 2.
 What is the effect of having no code of ethics on the firm's financial performance?

 An investigation of the first question should help us gain a better understanding about financial and corporate governance characteristics that affect a company's decision to adopt a code of ethics, therefore, contributing to the literature on business ethics.
 An examination of the second question should contribute significantly to a very scant literature on the relationship between ethical values of the CEO and the company's financial performance.
-A decision to adopt or not adopt a code of ethics likely reflects ethical values of the CEO whose decisions and conduct profoundly affect the firm's financial performance (Hambrick, 2007).
-CEOs who highly value ethics in conducting business likely adopt a code of ethics so as to signal to stakeholders his/her commitment to lawful and ethical behaviors.
-Such positive signal could help enhance corporate reputation and brand image crucial to the company's financial success.
+A decision to adopt or not adopt a code of ethics clearly reflects ethical values of the CEO whose decisions and conduct profoundly affect the firm's financial performance.
+CEOs who highly value ethics in conducting business likely adopt a code of ethics whereas those who do not consider business ethics important for the company's financial success will likely not adopt such a code.
 A finding of a positive relation between CEO ethical values and financial performance would provide an incentive for CEOs to behave ethically and for BODs to emphasize high ethics when evaluating CEOs.
 Such a positive relation will also send a clear message to our business students who will become future corporate leaders that "you can do well by doing good."
 Additionally, investors such as "social-choice" mutual or pension funds could use this publicly available information regarding whether a firm has an ethics code for its principal officers to select appropriate stocks.